ydb-platform/ydb/ydb/docs/en/core/yql/reference/yql-docs-core-2/builtins/_includes/list.md

 ## ListFromRange {#listfromrange}

 Generate a sequence of numbers with the specified step.
-It's similar to `xrange` in Python 2, but additionally supports floating points.
+It's similar to `xrange` in Python 2, but additionally supports floats.

 Arguments: